Multifidelity Simulation-based Inference for Computationally Expensive Simulators

 We realize this as the sample variance across an ensemble of neural density estimators trained independently on the same dataset $\mathcal{D}$, as done in \citet{lueckmann_likelihood-free_2019}.
-Alternatively, one could estimate $\phi|\mathcal{D}$ using other methods of uncertainty quantification, such as Monte Carlo dropout \citep{griesemer_active_2024}.
-For details on the proposal design of A-\seqmethod{}, see Appendix \ref{appendix:active-mf-tsnpe}.
+Note that we use epistemic uncertainty to guide high-fidelity simulation selection within the simulator’s domain rather than out-of-distribution samples.
+For details on the proposal design of \actseqmethod{}, see Appendix \ref{appendix:active-mf-tsnpe}.